honghlin/honghlin.github.io/_pages/about.md

 # About Me

 I am a Visiting Faculty Researcher at Google Research.
 I received my PhD in Computer Science from Carnegie Mellon University in December 2025, where I was fortunate to be advised by [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/).
-My research interests lie broadly in theoretical computer science and machine learning, with a particular focus on:
+My research interests lie broadly in theoretical computer science and machine learning, with a current focus on:
 * Algorithms for Massive Data: Designing algorithms for sublinear, streaming, distributed, and learning-augmented settings, as well as studying adversarial robustness in algorithms and machine learning.
 * AI Reasoning: Improving the reasoning capabilities of large language models, with applications to mathematics and theoretical computer science.